Ritchizh/GPR_Project_2017/README.md

 Calc_DAC_with_Predistortion.py - software in Python, imported in "Python_GUI_4_Sliders_2.py" to precalculate DAC values

-gpr_icon.ico
-GPR_logo.gif  - images used in the GUI
+gpr_icon.ico,  GPR_logo.gif  - images used in the GUI

 Mbed_Python_Control_LPC1768_2.bin      - firmware to load on LPC microcontroller Mbed_Python_Control_LPC1768_2_main.txt - same firmware to read the code in the text format